 Company-wide use of tests like Clifton Strengths can be a great opportunity to celebrate and embrace diversity in our workplaces.
 Everyone has unique approaches to how they work, which is important to know when forming teams with members excited about the work to be done.
 For example, one employee may need time to process information before sharing their insights, while another can react off the cuff.
 Both employees provide valuable insights.
 The combination of thought processes can lead to a high-performing team.
 Failure to understand these processes creates dysfunction.

-Flexing the limitations of personality testing
+Flexing the limits of personality testing

 Even with the above advantages, personality tests should not deter us from challenging ourselves outside the confines of the results.
 For instance, a test may categorize me as a relationship builder but that doesn’t mean my strategic or analytical abilities are nonexistent.
 Quite the opposite.
 Think of personality traits and strengths as we do muscles, something to flex and train.
 Our strengths evolve over time as we push ourselves: introverts become more comfortable speaking up, extroverts become better at listening.
 And we discover new ways that express how we work best.